rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

-and `CodeRegion`s; and calls LLVM codegen APIs to generate properly-configured variables in LLVM IR, according to very specific details of the [_LLVM Coverage Mapping Format_][coverage-mapping-format] (Version 4).[^llvm-and-covmap-versions]
+and `CodeRegion`s; and calls LLVM codegen APIs to generate properly-configured variables in LLVM IR, according to very specific details of the [_LLVM Coverage Mapping Format_][coverage-mapping-format] (Version 6).[^llvm-and-covmap-versions]

-[^llvm-and-covmap-versions]: The Rust compiler (as of January 2021) supports _LLVM Coverage Mapping Format_ Version 4 (the most up-to-date version of the format, at the time of this writing) for improved compatibility with other LLVM-based compilers (like _Clang_), and to take advantage of some format optimizations.
-Version 4 was introduced in _LLVM 11_, which is currently the default LLVM version for Rust.
-Note that the Rust compiler optionally supports some earlier LLVM versions, prior to _LLVM 11_.
-If `rustc` is configured to use an incompatible version of LLVM, compiling with `-Z instrument-coverage` will generate an error message.
+[^llvm-and-covmap-versions]: The Rust compiler (as of <!-- date: 2021-12 -->
+December 2021) supports _LLVM Coverage Mapping Format_ Version 5 or 6.
+Version 5
+was introduced in _LLVM 12_, which is (as of this writing) the minimum LLVM version supported by the current version of Rust.
+Version 6 was introduced in _LLVM 13_, which is currently the default LLVM version for Rust.
+The Rust compiler will automatically use the most up-to-date coverage mapping format version that is compatible with the compiler's built-in version of LLVM.

 ```rust
 pub fn finalize<'ll, 'tcx>(cx: &CodegenCx<'ll, 'tcx>) {